ALEX STRADA

 We the People?// Nosotrxs la Gente?

-Public workshop with Tali Keren, CUNY Law Professor Julia Hernandez, and Guido Garaycochea of New New Yorkers
+With Tali Keren, CUNY Law Professor Julia Hernandez, and Guido Garaycochea

 Queens Museum